cthomas-ml/c-thomas-bio/_posts/2024-06-10-sycophancy.md

 ## Overview

-Sycophancy is the tendency to agree with a statement even when you don't think that it's true.
-As people in a social society, we don't always choose to voice our disagreements.
-We decide whether or not to be agreeable based on factors like our audience, comfort-level, and readiness to engage.
-We consider the context and decide whether to agree or engage, and we expect others to do the same.

-We would not expect Wikipedia to exhibit sycophancy.
-When we turn to online sources or virtual assistants with a question, we reasonably expect a response that is accurate and consistent with the response that a friend would receive.
-Today's Large Language Models do not meet this expectation.
+*This is the second of a two-part series of posts on LLM sycophancy.*

-In my [last post]({{site.baseurl}}/ai/sycophancynb) I dug into the nature of LLM sycophancy.
-I identified scenarios in which it arises, and datasets, output formats, and prompt manipulations that most easily encourage the model to output an incorrect or inconsistent response.
+In my [last post]({{site.baseurl}}/artificial%20intelligence/sycophancynb) I dug into the nature of LLM sycophancy.
+I shared how to identify scenarios in which it arises, and datasets, output formats, and prompt manipulations that most easily encourage the model to output an incorrect or inconsistent response.

-In this post, I dive into two recent approaches that aim to mitigate LLM sycophancy, both of which depend on automated prompt manipulation.
+In this post, I'll dive into two recent approaches that aim to mitigate LLM sycophancy, both of which depend on automated prompt manipulation.
 Finally, I lay out how either technique would be used in production.

-### Contributions
+### In this post

 - Compare two recent methods to address sycophantic behavior in LLMs :
 [Simple synthetic data reduces sycophancy in large language models](https://arxiv.org/abs/2308.03958) involves generating randomly (in)correct opinionated prompts for model finetuning.